spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 I think Amazon can do a better job of curating the reviews on their products.

-**Reactionary**: Find out who fucked up?
+**Reactively**: Find out who fucked up?
 Was it Ben, the new intern?
 How else did we end up with such irrelevant reviews?
 Or are the sellers back at it again bloating review numbers with just trash?

-**Proactively**: Perhaps an advanced incremental topic model to notice new topics and remove the reviews that don't seem relevant.
+**Proactively**: How about an advanced topic model that is incrementally run on new reviews, identify irrelevant topics and remove the reviews that don't seem to make sense.

 Because otherwise, for example, how do I rely on that number of reviews(3176 in this case).
 Some of them are clearly not at all related to the book.
 The bot culture I mentioned at the very beginning is another problem to handle altogether.
 But I believe a company such as Amazon definitely has the smarts and the resources to do this at their scale.